tabler:menu-2

 How much credit card debt does the average North Carolinian have?

-The average North Carolina resident carries approximately $6,800 in credit card debt.
+The average North Carolina resident carries approximately $6,809 in credit card debt per consumer, according to TransUnion data — slightly above the national average of $6,580.
 Rapidly rising housing costs in Charlotte and the Triangle, combined with wage growth that hasn't kept pace, are driving balances higher year over year.

 Is debt settlement legal in North Carolina?